shekhar-shubhendu/the-flask-test/README.md

 #### Known issues

 The react frontend sometimes does not automatically refreshes/updates the DOM.
 A manual reload/refresh is required to update the data.
-This issues seems related to docker as we were unable to reproduce the same in prod.
+This issues seems related to docker and nginx as we were unable to reproduce the same in production.

 ### and without Docker

 #### Database

-Install and start the postges 11 database server.
+Install and start the Postgres 11 database server.
 And update the `DATABASE_URL` accordingly in `.env` file

 #### API